elisa0205/agent4net-intent/README.md

 ## Goal

 Given a natural language task, the agent:
+1. Check the prompt consistency based on the role of the agent, blocking malicious or not related requests,
-1. generates Kubernetes YAML Manifest,
+2. Generates Kubernetes YAML Manifest,
-2. validates syntax with `yamllint`,
+3. Validates syntax with `yamllint`,
-3. validates Kubernetes correctness using `minikube`,
+4. Validates Kubernetes correctness using `minikube`,
+5. Check that the generated code satisfies what the user requested,
-4. regenerates YAML with feedback when errors are found.
+6. Regenerates YAML with feedback when errors are found.

 ## Repository Structure